Page Loading

 Loans are available for the purchase of fishing vessels that are less than 24 metres in overall length, equipped to go fishing at sea and up to 30 years old.
 The loans will cover up to 40% of the cost, up to a maximum of £100,000.

-It is expected that the remainder of the purchase will be financed from a commercial loan from the applicant’s own bank and their own funds.
+You'll need to cover the rest of the purchase cost through a commercial loan from your own bank or your own funds.

-A marine mortgage must be provided as security for any Fisheries Investment Scheme loan and all Comhairle legal costs involved in its registration must be met by the applicant.
+You'll need to provide a marine mortgage as security for any Fisheries Investment Scheme loan.
+You'll also need to cover all comhairle legal costs involved in its registration.

-A condition of any loan funding from Comhairle nan Eilean Siar is that any product landed must be offered initially to processors based in the Outer Hebrides at the prevailing market price.
+To secure a loan from Comhairle nan Eilean Siar, you'll need to agree that any product landed must be offered initially to processors based in the Outer Hebrides at the prevailing market price.

 Am I eligible?